mitachibana/mitachibana/README.md

 - This is a website I have created to apply and demonstrate my HTML & CSS coding skills.
 - The site is fully responsive and should display properly on any device.
+- You can find other sample pages on the site!
 - I own the domain mitachibana.com.
 The website is currently hosted on bluehost and you can access my site via: https://mitachibana.com/index.html
 - The site is also hosted on github here: https://mitachibana.github.io/mitachibana-site/
 - There is a translate function that I have coded into the website.
 It is accessible via the right side-bar.